A Stroll Through The 400-Year-Old Castle Town Of Tamba-Sasayama

 About Tamba-Sasayama

-Photo courtesy of: Tanba sasayama City
+Photo courtesy of: Tamba-Sasayama City

-Tanba sasayama is situated to the east of central Hyogo and was once called the Tamba Province.
+Tamba-Sasayama is situated to the east of central Hyogo and was once called the Tamba Province.
 It was once a very important location as you had to pass through this area when traveling to Kyoto.

 In the sixteenth century, Sasayama Castle was constructed under the Tenka Bushin (*1) of the Edo shogun Ieyasu Tokugawa and also shared similarities with Kyoto’s Nijo Castle.
 Sasayama is the only area outside of Kyoto where high standard buildings are found.